robertbraeutigam/scan/README.md

   A private individual should be able to easily create a compatible device completely independently, which can then be used by and end-user to its full extent and be combined with any other device that has or needs similar enough features.
-- **Transparent**.
+- **Discoverability**.
 It should be very easy to *discover* which devices need what inputs and react to-, or control what other devices.
 Not out-of-band, for example through documentation, but through dynamic discovery through the protocol itself.
-- Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor a perfect usage on the part of the devices to be *fully* usable.
+- Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor does it require everybody to agree on a single unified set of these, nor a perfect usage on the part of the devices to be *fully* usable and for all devices to be compatible with each other.
-- Prevent proprietary extensions and the need to debug devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other or for specific codes.
+- Prevent proprietary extensions and the need to debug or reverse-engineer devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other or for specific codes.
 - **Minimal setup** required by end-users, ideally plug-and-play in most cases to a *fully-secure* production installation.
 - Should work **over the internet** and in any network topology, trusted or not.
-- Should be compatible with **Bluetooth Low Energy**.
+- Should be compatible with **Bluetooth Low Energy**, or low-energy devices in general.

 ## Solution Overview